GoAbroad helps you answer the question: What kind of traveler are you?

 - Greenheart Travel - Teach English in a Homestay in Argentina

 The quintessential international college experience — study abroad!
-This coming-of-age staple is seen in all shapes and sizes, from winter intensive programs to full calendar years abroad.
+Maybe the least newcomer to this list of modern types of travel, this coming-of-age staple is seen in all shapes and sizes, from winter intensive programs to full calendar years abroad.
 It creates lifelong memories, inspires tattoos, and fosters friendships across oceans.
 Study abroad programs typically provide credit towards a degree program and some are organized to pick up logistics right down to your daily transportation.
 Open to all majors, ages, and levels of foreign language fluency, study abroad programs solidify educational gains in a new country.

 One of the many joys of being a student are discounts and funding galore, meaning ways to travel through college are a serious “Duh!”
 Studying abroad during college grants you access to the sweet land of scholarships and financial aid that can cover tuition and personal expenses.
 While scholarship hunting does take a bit of research, there are endless resources to help you get a study abroad scholarship without wasting precious time.